material-components/material-web/README.md

-*Note:* You can debug specific tests by running `npm run test:debug -- --packages mwc-button,mwc-fab` or you may use wildcards such as `npm run test:debug -- --packages mwc-icon-button*`
+*Note:* You can debug specific tests by running `npm run test:debug -- --packages mwc-button,mwc-fab` or you may use wildcards such as `npm run test:debug -- --packages mwc-icon-button*` Additionally, you can run specific browsers with the `--browsers` flag. e.g.
+`npm run test:debug -- --browsers Firefox` or `npm run test -- --browsers ChromeHeadless`.

 ### Developing Components